vegafoundation/vega-vega-continuum-vtc-meta-3/paper/WHITEPAPER_ZH.md

 ## 5. Relationship to Resonance Data and QIRC

-VEGA Continuum VTC Meta is embedded in the Vega Continuum and extends the concepts of Resonance Data (RD) and Quantum-Inspired Resonance Computing (QIRC).
+VEGA CONTINUUM VTC META is embedded in the Vega Continuum and extends the concepts of Resonance Data (RD) and Quantum-Inspired Resonance Computing (QIRC).

 ---